-Beyond the concept of listening, however, social platforms like Twitter and, increasingly, Instagram give us the opportunity to sell to consumer quite directly.
-Furthermore, LinkedIn lead-generation is a powerful tactic in the B2B world and very much utilises social media to make sales.
+Beyond the concept of listening, however, social platforms like Twitter and, increasingly, Instagram give us the opportunity to sell to consumers quite directly.
+Furthermore, LinkedIn lead generation is a powerful tactic in the B2B world and very much utilises social media to make sales.

 Theory into practice

 Depending on your circumstance, outsourcing to an agency won’t be the best option.
-Learning more about social media through reputable site and artciles on our blog is a great start.
-Perhaps booking in some training or consultancy is what you need to get you going.
+Learning more about social media through reputable sites and articles on our blog is a great start.
+Perhaps booking some training or consultancy is what you need to get you going.
 Either way, your learning and social media journey doesn’t stop here.

-If you’d like to know more about our social media management, traiing or consultancy support, contact us here.
+If you’d like to know more about our social media management, training or consultancy support, contact us here.